Alfred Tarski: Work in logic

-Tarski's student, Vaught, has ranked Tarski as one of the four greatest logicians of all time — along with Aristotle, Gottlob Frege, and Kurt Gödel.
+Tarski's student, Robert Lawson Vaught, has ranked Tarski as one of the four greatest logicians of all time — along with Aristotle, Gottlob Frege, and Kurt Gödel.
 However, Tarski often expressed great admiration for Charles Sanders Peirce, particularly for his pioneering work in the logic of relations.

 Tarski produced axioms for logical consequence and worked on deductive systems, the algebra of logic, and the theory of definability.
 His semantic methods, which culminated in the model theory he and a number of his Berkeley students developed in the 1950s and 60s, radically transformed Hilbert's proof-theoretic metamathematics.

 Around 1930, Tarski developed an abstract theory of logical deductions that models some properties of logical calculi.
 Mathematically, what he described is just a finitary closure operator on a set (the set of sentences).
 In abstract algebraic logic, finitary closure operators are still studied under the name consequence operator, which was coined by Tarski.
 The set S represents a set of sentences, a subset T of S a theory, and cl(T) is the set of all sentences that follow from the theory.
 This abstract approach was applied to fuzzy logic (see Gerla 2000).

-In [Tarski's] view, metamathematics became similar to any mathematical discipline.
-Not only can its concepts and results be mathematized, but they actually can be integrated into mathematics. ...
-Tarski destroyed the borderline between metamathematics and mathematics.
-He objected to restricting the role of metamathematics to the foundations of mathematics.

 Tarski's 1936 article "On the concept of logical consequence" argued that the conclusion of an argument will follow logically from its premises if and only if every model of the premises is a model of the conclusion.
 In 1937, he published a paper presenting clearly his views on the nature and purpose of the deductive method, and the role of logic in scientific studies.
 His high school and undergraduate teaching on logic and axiomatics culminated in a classic short text, published first in Polish, then in German translation, and finally in a 1941 English translation as Introduction to Logic and to the Methodology of Deductive Sciences.

 Tarski's 1969 "Truth and proof" considered both Gödel's incompleteness theorems and Tarski's undefinability theorem, and mulled over their consequences for the axiomatic method in mathematics.